saplingjs/sapling-website/docs/data.md

 ### Limiting

-You can also limit the maximum number of records to be returned for a given `GET` query, by using the `limit` query string variable:
+You can also limit the maximum number of records to be returned for a given `GET` query, by using the `limit` query string parameter:

 ```http
 GET /data/posts?limit=10